Target level of study

 36h

-Practical work in wave optics studies interference phenomena using Michelson and Fabry-Pérot interferometers as an application for high-resolution spectroscopy.
-(Michelson interferometer and Fabry-Pérot interferometer hands-on)
+Practical work in wave optics studies interference phenomena using Michelson and Fabry-Pérot interferometers as an application of high-resolution spectroscopy.
+(Michelson interferometer and Fabry-Pérot interferometer practical work)

-Interference phenomena are also recorded on holographic plates for the restitution and study of holograms (TP holography).
+Interference phenomena are also recorded on holographic plates for the reproduction and study of holograms.
+(Holography lab)

-The polarization of light is studied and used to study birefringent materials (calcite, for example), liquid crystals, isotropic materials placed under stress (induced birefringence)...
-(TP birefringence)
+The polarization of light is studied and used to examine birefringent materials (such as calcite), liquid crystals, isotropic materials under stress (induced birefringence), etc. (birefringence practical)

-The emission of electromagnetic waves by heated bodies is studied in blackbody practical exercises.
-The temperature of various hot bodies is determined using a pyrometer, spectroscopy and an infrared camera (for the human body, for example).
+The emission of electromagnetic waves by heated bodies is studied in black body practicals.
+The temperature of different hot bodies is determined using a pyrometer, spectroscopy, and an infrared camera (for the human body, for example).

-Lasers are also studied, their emission, longitudinal and transverse modes either on a "fixed" cavity, or on an open, adjustable cavity.
-(TP HeNe laser I and II)
+Lasers are also studied, including their emission and their longitudinal and transverse modes, either on a "fixed" cavity or on an open and adjustable cavity.
+(HeNe laser lab work I and II)

-Objects are analyzed using Fourier optics, which, after filtering, brings out or removes certain details.
-The study is also compared with digital Fourier filtering (TP strioscopie).
+Objects are analyzed using Fourier optics, which, after filtering, allows certain details to be highlighted or hidden.
+The study is also compared to digital Fourier filtering (TP strioscopy).

-Finally, the property of certain substances subjected to a magnetic field to deviate the plane of polarization of the light passing through them is being studied in the Faraday effect TP.
+Finally, the property of certain substances, when subjected to a magnetic field, to deflect the plane of polarization of light passing through them is studied in the Faraday effect lab.

 Hydrodynamics